Major Event Allocation Chart

 – Taitonga-Southern – NL, MB, PP, DN, SD

 The meeting will use the calendar above, and clubs will discuss and debate which clubs are best equipped to host the relevant event which is tagged for that region.
 Allocations will be decided at a minimum of 4 years in advance for Oceania, 3 years in advance for Nationals, NZSS & KB, and 2 years in advance for all other events.
 Longer duration planning can happen, and these are minimum expectations.
+Please note that events listed in years 3 and 4 of the above calendar are nominally placeholders and will require clubs to recommit to hosting closer to the event.

 The allocation of national’s sites/maps will balance finding the best possible quality locations, with practical requirements for clubs running the event.
 This will be done in accordance with the process set out in the ONZ Rules for A-level events.